Chemical Engineering BEng

 Full entry requirements

 Chemical engineering addresses many of the world’s greatest challenges faced by society in areas such as energy, environment, health, water and food.
+The ability to solve problems, design and optimise processes means that chemical engineers are in high demand.

 Why study at Leeds:

-- Experience expert teaching, delivered by a programme team who specialise in a wide range of chemical and process engineering disciplines and have extensive industry experience.
+- Experience expert teaching delivered by a programme team who specialise in a wide range of chemical and process engineering disciplines and have extensive industry experience.

-- Enhance your career prospects and give your CV that competitive edge before you graduate with our paid industrial work placement opportunities.
+- Enhance your career prospects and give your CV that competitive edge before you graduate with our industrial work placement opportunities.
 Our close industry links have given previous students the chance to work at – and build professional relationships with – major organisations such as P&G, Johnson Matthey, Coca Cola, EDF Energy, Siemens, Unilever, AstraZeneca and Sellafield Ltd.

 - Gain invaluable life experience and advance your personal development with our exciting study abroad programmes, spanning across universities worldwide.